 Rest assured that your fiction book or short story is consistent, fluid, and well written.

-Stylistic editing—often completed in conjunction with copyediting—includes our best suggestions for making your work of fiction its absolute best.
+Stylistic editing—usually completed in conjunction with copyediting—includes Molly’s best suggestions for making your work of fiction its absolute best.

 Stylistic editing differs from developmental editing in that it looks at the smaller stylistic details that make up your project.
 Unlike developmental editing, stylistic editing does not offer suggestions for global changes to timeline, plot, or character development.
 Stylistic editing includes: